Helle Tem Cover

 star

-Many people start their bushcraft journey with a simple Mora companion knife, these can be had for just a few dollars and are perfectly functional knives and if you never upgraded from a Mora to a more expensive knife with added features you would not be at a disadvantage.
-The light weight simple design of the Mora knives is sufficient for all SENSIBLE bushcraft tasks.
+Many people start their bushcraft journey with a simple Mora companion knife, these can be had for just a few dollars and are perfectly functional knives, and if you never upgraded from a Mora to a more expensive knife with added features, you would not be at a disadvantage.
+The lightweight simple design of the Mora knives is sufficient for all SENSIBLE bushcraft tasks.

 2. Fällkniven F1 3G